-A balanced diet is also indicative of a proportioned diet.
-This means that you’re not only eating the right food items, you’re also eating them in the proper amounts.
+A healthy balanced diet is also indicative of a proportioned diet.
+This means that you’re not only eating the right food items, but you’re also eating them in the proper amounts.
 Adopting a balanced diet not only boosts your health, but also helps with weight loss.

 An excellent source of energy, carbohydrates should comprise roughly 60% of a person’s diet or 310 grams.
 This is where most of your energy comes from if you’re engaged in activity throughout the day; eat lots of carb-rich food items such as rice, pasta, potatoes, and wheat.
 This is a key part of a balanced diet.

-There are so many essential vitamins today, but pay particular attention to the intake of the following:
+There are so many essential vitamins today but pay particular attention to the intake of the following:

 Minerals aid with the release of energy from food items, plus they interact with the organs to promote growth.
 For example, iron helps with energy, while calcium works towards bone and teeth development.
-Again, there are lots of minerals today, but the most important ones in your diet are: iodine, potassium, sodium, and those mentioned above.
+Again, there are lots of minerals today, but the most important ones in your diet are iodine, potassium, sodium, and those mentioned above.

 Most lists of a balanced healthy diet consist only of 6 items, but this article gives a total of 7, adding water to the list.
 The fact is few people consider the importance of water in their diet.
 Fizzy drinks, coffee, tea, and juice drinks cannot provide the same goodness as water.
 It hydrates the body and facilitates the movement of all the other components above.
 Suggested intake is at least 8 glasses a day.